flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 #### Single grouping column

-By default, the grid will create only one grouping column even if you have several grouping criteria:
+By default, the grid will create only one grouping column even if you have several grouping criteria.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsSingleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}

 #### Multiple grouping column

-To have a grouping column for each grouping criteria, set the `groupingColumnMode` prop to `multiple`:
+To have a grouping column for each grouping criteria, set the `groupingColumnMode` prop to `multiple`.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsMultipleGroupingCol.js", "bg": "inline", "defaultCodeOpen": false}}